Electron EDM and LFV decays in the light of Muon $(g-2)_\mu$ with U(2) flavor symmetry: Introduction

-If the muon $(g-2)_\mu$ anomaly comes from NP, it possibly appears in other observables of the charged lepton sector.
+If the muon $(g-2)_\mu$ anomaly is due to NP, its effect could appear in other observables of the charged lepton sector.
 The interesting one is the electric dipole moments (EDM) of the electron.
-In this year, the JILA group has reported a new upper-bound on the electron EDM, which is $|d_e|<4.1 \times 10^{-30} \rm e\, cm \,(90\%\, { confidence})$, by using the $\rm ^{18} Hf^{19} f^+$ ions trapped by the rotating electric field \cite{Roussy:2022cmp}.
+This year, the JILA group has reported a new upper-bound on the electron EDM, which is $|d_e|<4.1 \times 10^{-30} \rm e\, cm \,(90\%\, { confidence})$, by using the $\rm Hf\, F^+$ ions trapped by the rotating electric field \cite{Roussy:2022cmp}.
 It overcame the latest ACME collaboration result obtained in 2018 \cite{Andreev:2018ayy}.
-Precise measurements of the electron EDM will be rapidly being updated.
+Precise measurements of the electron EDM will be rapidly updated in the future.
 The future sensitivity at ACME $\rm I -0.04cm I -0.04cm I$ is expected to be $|d_e|<0.3\times10^{-30}\,\text{e\,cm}$ \cite{Kara:2012ay,ACMEIII}.
 In contrast, the present upper-bound of the muon \cite{Muong-2:2008ebm} and tauon EDM's \cite{Belle:2002nla,Bernreuther:2021elu,Uno:2022xau} are not so tight.